suburbaru/Dacxbets/README.md

 ## Support

-If you still have questions, feel free to ask our support members.
+If you still have any questions, feel free to ask on the support channel on our Discord Server or get in direct contact with our support member.
 Skype: [hitm_man]

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.
 Thanks SO - http://stackoverflow.com/questions/4823468/store-comments-in-markdown-syntax)